ethanniser/rust-monkey/README.md

 monkey interpreter in rust following the book https://interpreterbook.com/

-fyi: I made some small changes from the semantics of monkey from how the book handles things
+made some additions and modifications from the book, I was gonna list them but honestly I forgot what they were

+its pretty neat though